hamza-yusuff/CMCHCANCER/README.md

 # CMCHCANCER
-Api and Backend for Cancer CMCH intra department website, implemented using DJANGO and DJANGO REST FRAMEWORK, to build the the backend structure, along with the postgresql, and the
-REST API respectively
+RESTful Api and Backend for Cancer CMCH intra department website Implemented using DJANGO and DJANGO REST FRAMEWORK, to build the the backend with postgresql, and the REST API respectively